 FORT MYERS is at the western end of the Caloosahatchee River near where it discharges into the Gulf of Mexico.
 The town is noted for its majestic palm trees and as the winter homes of Thomas Alva Edison and Henry Ford.
 State Road 80 begins here at its intersection with US-41 downtown.

-TICE is an unincorporated community on the river a few miles west of Fort Myers.
+TICE is an unincorporated community on the river a few miles east of Fort Myers.
 About 4,500 people live in the area.
 State Road 80 is the main drag through the community, and I-75 is just east of the city limits.
 There are quite a few fast food restaurants in Tice, including McDonalds, Little Caesars Pizza, Burger Kings and Hardees.

 ALVA is a historic town on the Caloosahatchee River that is not named for Thomas Edison's middle name.
 It is named for a flower that was a favorite of the Danish sea captain that founded the town.

 FORT DENAUD is the site of a former fort on the Caloosahatchee River.
 Only a few people live in the area close to the swing bridge across the river.
 There is an interesting pioneer cemetery on the north side of the river, and a historical marker on the south side that tells the story of the fort.